What’s the connection between salmon and pesticides? It’s the water.

 Fruit of the Devil takes place in the priceless watershed of the Monterey Bay National Marine Sanctuary.
 Salmon are a keystone species of that watershed, a watershed now, once again – unbelievably – under threat of being desecrated by oil drilling and fracking.

 We need to read and write and share stories that convey the sacredness of our planet.
 It’s going to take many miracles to save our Earth, and even inspiration from spiritual beings, like ancient nature gods, to help awaken our courage and protect our sacred places.
 In Fruit of the Devil, Salmon Boy is such an inspiring spiritual being.
 He has returned to the human world in the form of a Catholic priest of Ohlone heritage to work with at-risk youth in Watsonville, and to help save the salmon and the children from pesticides.
+An elementary school teacher falls in love with him.
+If you enjoyed the film The Shape of Water, then Fruit of the Devil might be your kind of story.

 I first came across the legend of Salmon Boy in a children’s anthology of Native American stories, when I was teaching fourth grade in the 1980’s.
 The story stuck with me.
 Salmon Boy has been attributed to the Haida people, and is associated (at least in my mind) with the remarkable transformational native images of shamanic animals who push back their faces to reveal the human face underneath.
 I believe versions of the Salmon People legends are known here and there all up and down the Pacific Northwest, in Salmon Nation.
 I’m no anthropologist; only an artist under the spell of a beautiful, mystical imaginary being.
 Here’s how the legend of Salmon Boy is re-told in Fruit of the Devil.
 As always, your comments are welcome.